 - The Refuge: Available in Amazon UK, US and France.

 The Refugee, a short fiction film directed by London based British/Venezuelan photographer and film director María Millán, tells the story of a women’s aid centre that is closing doors due to government’s cuts to the Mental Health budget and the tragic consequences on real lives.

 The Refuge features Lujza Richter Hugo known for her role as Princess Mona Braganza in Phantom Thread by Paul Thomas Anderson and model/actress Demi Hannah Scott known for her work at SHOWstudio with Nick Knight, and for being the face of Uniqlo, Fenty Puma and other world-class brands.
 Watch the Trailer

 Now you can buy the film in the UK, USA and France

 To receive more events in your email in-box

-SUBSCRIBE FREE HERE
+SUBSCRIBE TO OUR FREE NEWSLETTER HERE